 12. Visit Gole Alcantara Botanical and Geological Park

-The Gole Alcantara is a beautiful blue river that runs through a dramatic volcanic gorge and is only a 30-minute drive away from Taormina, Italy.
-Very cold fresh water flows through the canyon from the mountains, so it is the perfect place for a refreshing swim in nature in the scorching summer months!
+The Gole Alcantara is a beautiful blue river that runs through a dramatic volcanic gorge and is only a 30-minute drive from Taormina.
+Very cold, fresh water flows through the canyon from the mountains, so we imagine this would be the perfect spot to cool down in summer!

-It gets extremely busy during August, so avoid visiting during this time if you want to enjoy these stunning natural surroundings without the crowds.
+It gets extremely busy in August, so avoid visiting then if you want to enjoy these stunning natural surroundings without the crowds.

 See availability for a tour to the Alcantara Gorges (including a visit to Mount Etna!)